A layout should make sense — visually and mechanically.

 However, you really want this Disabled on

-It's unreasonably clunky and you will die a lot because of it.
+In my opinion this is unreasonably clunky and you will die a lot because of it.

 Alt should not affect it.